 Juvenile giant isopods, or mancae, don’t have a larval stage; they’re approximately 3.4 inches long when they emerge and look exactly like adults.
 All they’re missing is the last pair of pereopods, or legs; when fully grown, they will have seven pairs of legs total.

 15. To Grow, They Shed their Exoskeletons.

 Younger isopods molt often to gain size, but “when they get older, they don't molt as much,” Auten said.
 “They are capable of molting, but they’ve already reached their size, so they’re not going to molt as much—or they’re not going to molt at all, because molting is only for growth.”

 16. Isopods bite!

-“I wear gloves when I work with ours,” Auten says.
+“I wear gloves when I work with ours,” Auten said.
 “They're scavengers—they're definitely going to bite on anything.
 But it's a small bite, it's nothing big.
 They don't have big mouths.”

 17. They curl up when threatened.